nuageux/Obsidian-CS-Notes/Programming Languages/C++/C++ Review.md

 ### `string` type in C++

-- Is mutable! (as opposed to Java)
+- Is mutable (as opposed to Java) and value can be changed after initialization.
 - We can only concatenate other strings, though (unlike Java)
     - Must convert other things into strings or use a “stringstream”.
 - The substring method is different from Java as well: